btroncone/learn-rxjs/operators/filtering/takelast.md

 ---

-:bulb: If you want only the last emission from multiple observables, on completion of multiple observables, try [forkJoin](../combination/forkjoin.md)!
+💡 If you want only the last emission from multiple observables, on completion of multiple observables, try [forkJoin](../combination/forkjoin.md)!

 ---